gitlabhq/gitlabhq/doc/user/project/service_desk.md

      support [email sub-addressing][email-sub-addressing].
 2. Navigate to your project's **Settings** and scroll down to the **Service Desk** section.
-3. If you have the correct access and an Enterprise Edition Premium license, you will see an option to set up Service Desk:
+3. If you have the correct access and an Premium license, you will see an option to set up Service Desk:

      ![Activate Service Desk option](img/service_desk_disabled.png)